GiorgioAlgisi/Blood-Cell-Images-Classification/README.md

 As explained in the [report](/Report.pdf), the main challenge to face was the big difference between the dataset provided for the [training](/Training_set_example.png) (made of  13759 96x96 RGB images (0,255) categorisied into 8 different classes) and the heavily corrupted private [test set](/Test_set_example.png) on which the model’s performance was assessed.

 ## Results
-The model achieved 86% accuracy on private test set
+The model achieved 86% accuracy on the private test set

 ## Final Grade
 5.5/5.5 points